Skip to main content

 The reqwest API

 The reqwest crate is a popular Rust library to create asynchronous HTTP clients.
 It is built on top of the hyper and tokio APIs.
 Many developers find it easier to use.
-But perhaps more importantly, many existing Rust applications use reqwest, and you can make them work in WasmEdge by simply replacing the reqwest crate with reqwest_wasi!
+But perhaps more importantly, many existing Rust applications use reqwest, and you can make them work in WasmEdge by simply patching the reqwest crate in Cargo.toml with simple patches!
 Build and run the example in WasmEdge as follows.

 note